 If the number we have for you isn’t up to date we won’t be able to contact you about fraud and scams.
 You can check and change the details we have for you in Online and Telephone Banking and in any branch.

-Because we take fraud seriously, we’re involved in a number of initiatives to fight it with other finance providers and agencies.
+We're involved in a number of initiatives to fight it with other finance providers and agencies.

 - We’re a member of Cifas, the UK’s fraud prevention service, and work with them to protect our customers and reduce instances of fraud and financial crime.

-- We’ve signed up to a voluntary code from the Lending Standards Board to protect customers from authorised push payment scams .
+- We’ve signed up to a voluntary code from the Lending Standards Board to protect customers from authorised push payment scams.
 As well as agreeing in some circumstances to reimburse customers who’ve lost money in these type of scams, we hope to reduce the number of scams as we and other signatories to the code have promised to protect customers with procedures to detect, prevent and respond to the scams, and take more measures to prevent accounts being used to launder the proceeds.